malteklaassen/pg_ss2016/projektarbeit/collector/README.md

 Also, the policy of the generation-server must include something along the lines of `report-uri /csprg_collector.php`.

-The other thing we need is for the according php-files to be placed in `$document_root` (which we have set in the example configuration to `/usr/share/csprg/`) and the nginx and php-cgi to have write permissions on the output files.
+The other thing we need is for the according php-files to be placed in `$document_root` (which we have set in the example configuration to `/var/www/html/`) and the user `www-data` has to have write access to that folder or at least the according files.